Tuesday, April 30, 2019

 7th Street food truck

-Walk along the mall, and there are always tourists from around the world walking, eating, taking selfies, and hanging around.
+Walk along the mall, where you see tourists from around the world walking, eating, taking selfies, and hanging around.
 The food trucks are a decades-old institution, but I admit I have never tried their culinary specialties.

 World War II Memorial